Skip to Content

 New feature: Time range picker on the integrations page

 The integrations page now has a time range picker in the top bar that lets you change the time range for integration metrics displayed on the integration cards, replacing the fixed per-card ranges.
-The picker uses the same presets and custom-range input as the pipeline overview page, with a default range of 15 minutes.
+The picker uses the same presets and custom-range input as the pipeline overview pane on the pipeline details page, with a default range of 15 minutes.

 New feature: Filter spans by trace ID in the trace explorer